Vivienne Balla

 Vivienne Balla (born 24 June 1986) is a Hungarian fine art and fashion photographer.
 She holds a master's degree in photography.
-The Hungarian fashion and beauty photographer graduated in Moholy-Nagy University of Art and Design, in 2010.
-Her photos have been published in world-renowned magazines and has received a number of accolades.
+She graduated from Moholy-Nagy University of Art and Design in 2010.
+Her photos have been published in magazines and have received a number of accolades.
 Balla's specialty is fashion, beauty, advertising and portrait photography.
 In 2014 she moved to Dubai to start her international career.
 In the same year she got represented in Tokyo, Milan and Munich.